Influence of the majority group on individual judgments in online spontaneous conversations: Results

+\paragraph*{Bayesian models' interpretation.} The Bayesian regression estimates the individual judgment expression after the verdict as a function of both the verdict and the individual judgment expression before.
+Hence, the resulting measures in Table~\ref{tab:model_result} must be interpreted in terms of such global association.
+The coefficient $\beta$ is linking the pre-verdict judgment expression to the post-verdict one after centering around the mean, measuring how much the outcome changes depending on the total influence of both variables $V$ and $B_j$.

-\paragraph*{Bayesian models' interpretation.} As first result, we find that the baseline of ESH, NAH, and unsure judgments (i.e., intercepts $\alpha$ in Models 2, 3, and 5) suggests that they are unlikely to occur without other influencing factors.
-The corresponding distributions before the verdict (Figure \ref{fig:judg_distr_after}) confirm a very low initial propensity from users to express these judgments.
+As first result, we find that the baseline of ESH, NAH, and unsure judgments (i.e., intercepts $\alpha$ in Models 2, 3, and 5) suggests that they are unlikely to occur without other influencing factors.
+The corresponding distributions before the verdict (Figure~\ref{fig:judg_distr_after}) confirm a very low initial propensity from users to express these judgments.

-Second, we observe that the disclosure of a \textit{negative verdict} reinforces the expression of negative individual judgments: however, users opt for a different judgment that the majority, despite maintaining the negative tone of the judgment itself.
-The same holds for the opposite case: \textit{positive verdicts} have a considerable effect on the expression of positive individual judgments.
-Individual judgments diverges from the majority one, while still retaining the positive orientation. ``NTA'' individual judgments (Model 4) represents, again, an exception, since we observe a strong adjustment towards the opposite case (negative judgments).
-This motivates the substantial increase of disagreement illustrated in Figure \ref{fig:disagreement}.
+Second, we observe that the disclosure of a \textit{negative verdict} has an influence on the expression of negative individual judgments NTA and NAH.
+The same holds for the opposite case: \textit{positive verdicts} influence the expression of positive individual judgments.

 Third, results show that expression of unsure judgments is not affected by any verdict (users being unsure about the judgment to express do not ``clear their mind'' after knowing what the majority is).
-The expression of no judgments is positively and significantly influenced by all majority judgments (i.e., by the verdict disclosure \textit{per se}, disregarding the type of verdict): users are more likely to comment without judging after the majority has been disclosed.
+The expression of no judgments is significantly affected by all majority judgments (i.e., by the verdict disclosure \textit{per se}, disregarding the type of verdict).

 Finally, deviations of judgments after verdicts related to all characters ($\beta_{ESH}$ and $\beta_{NAH}$) show a wide range of values.
 In contrast, deviations after verdicts directed to the main character only ($\beta_{YTA}$ and $\beta_{NTA}$) have a narrower range.
-This observation aligns with the different level of disagreement of these two groups of verdicts (dashed versus solid lines in Figure \ref{fig:disagreement}).
+This observation aligns with the different level of disagreement of these two groups of verdicts (dashed versus solid lines in Figure~\ref{fig:disagreement}).

 [1]{\underline{\textbf{#1}}}